-Further, FINRA is proposing to make changes to the major job functions that are performed by a General Securities Representative.
-The proposed change aligns the major job functions performed by a General Securities Representative with the major job functions performed by other sales representatives, including Investment Company and Variable Contracts Products Representatives, Direct Participation Programs Representatives and Private Securities Offerings Representatives.
-The following are the revised job functions, denoted Function 1 through Function 4, with the associated number of questions:
+Further, FINRA is proposing to reorganize the content outline by dividing it into four major job functions that are performed by a Direct Participation Programs Representative.
+The proposed change aligns the major job functions performed by a Direct Participation Programs Representative with the major job functions performed by other sales representatives, including Investment Company and Variable Contracts Products Representatives, General Securities Representatives and Private Securities Offerings Representatives.
+The following are the four major job functions, denoted Function 1 through Function 4, with the associated number of questions:

-Function 1: Seeks Business for the Broker-Dealer From Customers and Potential Customers, 9 questions;
+Function 1: Seeks Business for the Broker-Dealer from Customers and Potential Customers, 17 questions;

-Function 2: Opens Accounts After Obtaining and Evaluating Customers' Financial Profile and Investment Objectives, 11 questions;
+Function 2: Opens Accounts After Obtaining and Evaluating Customers' Financial Profile and Investment Objectives, 4 questions;

-Function 3: Provides Customers With Information About Investments, Makes Suitable Recommendations, Transfers Assets and Maintains Appropriate Records, 91 questions; and
+Function 3: Provides Customers with Information About Investments, Makes Suitable Recommendations, Transfers Assets and Maintains Appropriate Records, 27 questions; and

-Function 4: Obtains and Verifies Customers' Purchase and Sales Instructions and Agreements; Processes, Completes, and Confirms Transactions, 14 questions.
+Function 4: Obtains and Verifies Customers' Purchase Instructions and Agreements; Processes, Completes and Confirms Transactions, 2 questions.

-FINRA also is proposing to adjust the number of questions assigned to each major job function to ensure that the overall examination better reflects the key tasks performed by a General Securities Representative.
-The questions on the revised Series 7 examination will place emphasis on tasks such as seeking business for the broker-dealer from customers and potential customers, opening customer accounts, providing customers with suitable recommendations and verifying customer agreements and transactions.
+FINRA also is proposing to adjust the number of questions assigned to each major job function to ensure that the overall examination better reflects the key tasks performed by a Direct Participation Programs Representative.
+The questions on the revised Series 22 examination will place emphasis on tasks such as seeking business for the broker-dealer from customers and potential customers, opening customer accounts, providing customers with suitable recommendations and verifying customer agreements and transactions.

-Further, FINRA is proposing to make changes to the specific tasks associated with performing each function.
-There are two tasks (1.1-1.2) associated with Function 1; 13 four tasks (2.1-2.4) associated with Function 2; 14 four tasks (3.1-3.4) associated with Function 3; 15 and four tasks (4.1-4.4) associated with Function 4.16 For example, one such task (Task 1.1) is contacting current and potential customers in person and by telephone, mail and electronic means, developing promotional and advertising materials and seeking appropriate approvals to distribute marketing materials.
-The content outline also lists the knowledge required to perform each revised function and associated tasks (e.g., standards and required approvals of communications).
-In addition, where applicable, the content outline lists the laws, rules and regulations a candidate is expected to know to perform each revised function and associated tasks (e.g., FINRA Rule 2111 (Suitability)).
+Each function also includes specific tasks describing activities associated with performing that function.
+There are two tasks (1.1-1.2) associated with Function 1;14 four tasks (2.1-2.4) associated with Function 2; 15 four tasks (3.1-3.4) associated with Function 3; 16 and three tasks (4.1-4.3) associated with Function 4.17 For example, one such task (Task 1.1) is contacting current and potential customers in person and by telephone, mail and electronic means, developing promotional and advertising materials and seeking appropriate approvals to distribute marketing materials.
+18 The content outline also lists the knowledge required to perform each function and associated tasks (e.g., standards and required approvals of communications).
+In addition, where applicable, the content outline lists the laws, rules and regulations a candidate is expected to know to perform each function and associated tasks (e.g., FINRA Rule 2111 (Suitability)).